QuarkNerd/blog/ceberhardt/_posts/2014-10-29-concurrent-functional-swift.md

 }
 {% endhighlight %}

-The above code takes a point `c`, describes by its real and imaginary components, and determines how many iterations are required to 'escape' a given boundary.
+The above code takes a point `c`, described by its real and imaginary components, and determines how many iterations are required to 'escape' a given boundary.

 Considering the simplicity of the equation that describes the Mandelbrot set, the above code is rather complicated looking!